airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/teams.md

 * Set up the role by providing the following details:
   * **Name**: Assign a name for the new role.
   * **Description**: Add a brief description for reference.
   *   **Assign Permissions**: Customize permissions for this role based on your specific needs.
-Permissions are related to different modules within the ChatbotWorld platform.\
+Permissions are related to different modules within the EleAPI platform.\
       \
       \